sathvik-spartan/Liftin-with-C/README.md

 This simple project showcases various modern lift/elevator configurations

 - When Bangalore traffic hits hard, your ever evolving curiosity and thought process suddenly start working at full capacity and all you can think of is how a lift / an elevator works.
-- I wrote this code while in traffic but i somehow managed to optimise it further (yeah, i'm kinda insane).
+- I wrote this code while i was stuck in traffic but i somehow managed to optimise it further.
 - Update : I've optimised the hope and i'm hoping for a code review
 - I really wish these were the commit messages but anyways here you go...
 Enjoy the simulation, folks!
 - Main.c is where the main logic of the code lies (optimization imminent)